• Seiyuu Database

 (updated Title Format to version 2)

 There are basically three formats: 1) title format, 2) VA format, and 3) DB format.
-The seiyuu's role information contained in each format is the same, but they are just presented in a different order and layout.
+The seiyuu information contained in each format is the same, but they are just presented in a different order and layout.

 Syntax of the Title Format (version 2.1)